Marius Gersbeck

-Marius Gersbeck (20 June 1995) is a German professional footballer who plays as a goalkeeper for Karlsruher SC.
+Marius Gersbeck (20 June 1995) is a German professional footballer who plays as a goalkeeper for Hertha BSC.

 Career

 Gersbeck made his professional debut at 18 years old for Hertha BSC on 21 December 2013, in a Bundesliga match against Borussia Dortmund in Westfalenstadion as a starter, helping Hertha to a 1–2 away victory.

 In June 2016, he joined VfL Osnabrück on loan for the 2016–17 season.

 In June 2019 Gersbeck left Hertha BSC permanently after 15 years to join 2.
 Bundesliga club Karlsruher SC.

+He returned to Hertha in June 2023.
+However, Hertha suspended him in July 2023 after a reported fight in the street.